 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have cataracts or any other eye problems.
+- Tell your doctor if you have cataracts or any other eye problems.

-- This medicine might increase your risk of cataracts or other lens problems if you have a phakic intraocular lens (IOL) in your eye.
+- Increased risk of cataracts or other lens problems in patients who have a phakic intraocular lens